About

 Early training

-Ekaterina Kornishina-Braunfeld began studying music at the age of four and was a member of the Children’s Choir of the Bolshoi Theatre.
+Ekaterina began studying music at the age of four and was a member of the Children’s Choir of the Bolshoi Theatre.

 Education

 She later entered the Central Music School of the Moscow Tchaikovsky Conservatory, where she studied with Professor Yuri Dolzhikov, and continued her education at the Moscow Tchaikovsky Conservatory under Professor Alexander Golyshev.
-Her studies were subsequently extended at the Reina Sofía School of Music in Madrid in the class of Jacques Zoon.

 Early career

-Since the age of eleven, Kornishina has appeared as a soloist at international festivals.
-At fifteen, she made her debut at the Musikverein in Vienna (Brahms-Saal), performing Mozart’s Concerto for Flute and Harp.
-Between 2011 and 2016, she was a regular participant of the International Summer Academy (ISA) of the Vienna Conservatory, and in 2019 she was selected for the Järvi Academy, where she worked in an intensive orchestral environment with leading international conductors and musicians.
+Between 2011 and 2016, she was a regular participant of the International Summer Academy (ISA) of the Vienna Conservatory, and in 2019 she was selected for the Järvi Academy.

 Orchestral and international activity